zcash/zips/zip-####.rst

-BP, ECC, and ZF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other party to issue a modified version of Zcash node software that removes the violating party's Dev Fund slice, and use the Zcash trademark for this modified version.
-The slice's funds will be reassigned to MG (whose integrity is legally protected by the Restricted Fund treatment).
+BP, ECC, and ZF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other party to issue a modified version of Zcash node software that removes the violating party's Dev Fund allocation, and use the Zcash trademark for this modified version.
+The allocation's funds will be reassigned to MG (whose integrity is legally protected by the Restricted Fund treatment).